2017-fall-os/2017-fall-malloc-lab-jjpadillamendez/lab3/README.md

 <br /> mallocTest.c: runs the same test cases as allocatorTest.c ; but, it calls malloc instead of calling directly the methods of <br />.___ myAllocator.c
 <br /> resizeTest.c: implements test cases to check the re-implemented method resizeRegion2()
 <br /> reallocTest.c: runs the same test as resizeTest.c; but, it calls realloc instead of directly calling the method resizeRegion2()
 <br />optional: this directory contains a program that reports the comparison between first-fit, best-fit, and next-fit algorithm.
 To   <br />.___  run this report, it is needed to enter the directory, make all, and run the command ./report.
-This directory contains <br />.___               an example of the report.
+This directory contains <br />.___               an example of the report (in report.txt).

  To compile:
  ~~~